vpsfreecz/vpsadminos/svctl/man/man8/svctl.8.md

   Disable *service* from *runlevel*. *runlevel* defaults to `current`.
 This is an equivalent of `rm -f /etc/runit/runsvdir/<runlevel>/<service>`.

-`protect` *service*
+`protect` *service-pattern*
-  Configure *service* to be skipped when switching to a new system configuration.
-  The service will not be restarted if it is changed by the new system version.
-  This setting is not persistend across system reboots.
+  Configure *service-pattern* to be skipped when switching to a new system configuration.
+Matching services will not be restarted if they are changed by the new system version.
+This setting is not persisted across system reboots.

   The list of protected services is stored at `/run/runit/protected-services.txt`.

-`unprotect` *service*
+`unprotect` *service-pattern*
-  Reverse `svctl protect` and allow *service* to be restarted or reloaded when system configuration is switched.
+  Reverse `svctl protect` and allow *service-pattern* to be restarted or reloaded when system configuration is switched.

 `list-protected`